MacAlpine Lake

 MacAlpine Lake is a lake in the Canadian territory of Nunavut.

 Location

 The lake is situated in a tundra landscape in northern Canada, 140 km south of the Arctic Ocean.
 The town of Baker Lake is located almost 400 km south-east of the lake.
-The water area is 421 km^{2}, and with islands the total area is 447 km^{2}.
+The water area is 421 km2, and with islands the total area is 447 km2.

 The Perry River drains the lake northwards to the Queen Maud Gulf.